 This course will allow you to learn basic and advanced culturing techniques of organoid stem cell cultures.
 We will focus on the development, background and most recent high impact science with organoid technology and its applications in research, diagnostics and personalized medicine.
 This course is comprised of meeting the experts, demonstrations and hands-on bench training.
 Thereby the use of human intestinal organoids in cystic fibrosis research (FIS assay) is highlighted as an example of a highly efficient application of this novel technology.
-At the end of the training participants will have basic knowledge of intestinal organoids and their applications.

 Since the first successful creation of an intestinal organoid with microvilli structures in 2009 in the Hans Clevers lab in Utrecht, the development of organoid research has been advancing.
 Extensive research work has improved the research methodology and extended the range of organoids, which can now be produced in the laboratory.
 To date, liver, brain, pancreas, lung, breast, prostate, intestine, and even tumor tissue organoids have been created.
 As they are similar to their original organs, organoids hold great promise for use in medical research and the development of new treatments.